oroinc/documentation/bundles/commerce/WebsiteElasticSearchBundle/synonym-management.rst

 Configuration
 -------------

-Synonyms are enabled via the configuration menu under **System Configuration > Commerce > Search > Synonyms** by selecting the **Enable Synonyms** checkbox.
-This configuration option also adds a submenu Synonyms under the Marketing main and refreshes synonym configuration in indices.
+Synonyms are enabled via the configuration menu under **System Configuration > Commerce > Search > Search Synonyms** by selecting the **Enable Search Synonyms** checkbox.
+This configuration option also adds a submenu Search Synonyms under the Marketing menu and refreshes synonym configuration in search indices.

 How It Works
 ------------